trsh/MMBVE-API-design-documentation/README.md

 Spawns block voxel with all its properties in selected area.

-- `Voxel` description in defintions.
+- `voxel` description in defintions.

 `selectEnd()`